Series A Pitch Deck: What Investors Want to See in 2026

 The problem: Showing growth from $2M to $50M ARR in 18 months without explaining how.

 The fix: Build projections bottoms-up.
 Show the math: "X salespeople x Y quota attainment x Z ACV = revenue."
+Every projection should trace back to current metrics and specific drivers.

-Mistake #4: Ignoring Cohort Analysis#
+Mistake #4: No Cohort Analysis#

 The problem: Showing only topline growth without cohort retention data.